-- C. Those made solely for the purpose of opening or widening of a public street, flood control channel, or other public improvement, provided no lots are created other than those directly caused by such opening or widening. - D. Those where the resulting number of lots remains the same or is decreased, and such division is not in conflict with the provisions of this Chapter or the Zoning Code, as set forth in Title 17 of this Code.
+- C. Those made solely for the purpose of opening or widening of a public street, flood control channel, or other public improvement, provided no lots are created other than those directly caused by such opening or widening. - D. Those where the resulting number of lots remains the same or is decreased, and such division is not in conflict with the provisions of this Chapter or the Zoning Code, as set forth in CCMC Title 17.